Pope Benedict on the Cure D'Ars on the Priesthood « Catholic Insight

 Yet He also left us Real Ministers, in the person of the priest, whether he be holy, learned, devout, faithful or, sadly, not.
 For a priest is signed with the sacramental ‘character’ of Christ, that sacred power, potestas, as Saint Thomas puts it, which makes him an instrument through which – or through whom – Christ works, and it is up to the priest, – through his years of training, education, formation, which should continue after seminary unto his death – to conform his whole being into a more and more ‘fitting’ instrument, to lead many to holiness and heaven.
 He must lay down his life for his flock in a very real sense, giving up all – marriage, family life, his own time and comfort.
 As Saint Peter himself said, ‘we have given everything to follow you!’, expecting, perhaps, some earthly reward.

-But the reward in heaven – God Himself – is far greater than we might ever imagine, and if we keep our eyes fixed on that on this Holy Thursday, into Good Friday, and on into the great joys of Easter, we will do well indeed.
+But the reward in heaven – God Himself – is far greater than we might ever imagine, and if we keep our eyes fixed on that, we will do well indeed.

-I will leave with some of Pope Benedict’s words, who in turn uses many of the words of Saint Jean Vianney himself.
+I will leave you with some of Pope Benedict’s words, who in turn uses many of the words of Saint Jean Vianney himself.
 And there have been few in history who have seen what the priesthood means than these chosen souls: (Editor)

 Excerpt from Pope Benedict XVI’s Letter Inaugurating the Year of the Priest: